CoderAbb/PlaywrightScripting/README.md

 - **Modular Architecture**: Clean project directory structure designed for seamless scalability (ready for Page Object Model expansion or custom fixtures).

+- **Self-Healing CI**: An automated agent (`scripts/auto-heal.mjs`) scans the codebase for TypeScript errors, uses Claude to generate fixes, verifies they compile, and opens a pull request for review — running daily via GitHub Actions and on-demand via Jenkins.

+- **AI-Assisted Login Automation**: A CLI agent (`login-agent.ts` / `login-agent.mjs`) that heuristically discovers login form fields on any site, performs the login, and generates a ready-to-use Playwright spec file from the recorded actions.

 ## 💡 Benefits

 - **Reduced Maintenance Overhead**: User-centric locators decouple tests from implementation details (like brittle CSS/XPath selectors).